 The Clinical Research Facility is academically supported by King’s Health Partners, a pioneering collaboration between King’s College London, South London and Maudsley NHS Foundation Trust, Guy’s and St Thomas’ NHS Foundation Trust, King's College Hospital NHS Foundation Trust.

-You can find out more about the CRF in this short film:
+Find out more about the CRF in this short film: